-The first World Report on Hearing – by the World Health Organisation (WHO) – will be released on 17 May 2020.
+The World Report on Hearing by the World Health Organization (WHO) will provide a snapshot of hearing issues world-wide.

 Deafness Forum of Australia is one of the members of a WHO working party that will promote the Report.
 The material on this page is to help you to understand the purpose of the Report and its expected content.
 Please share it with interested people and organisations.
 Feel free to use what we’ve written (below) in your communications.

 In Australia, we know that addressing hearing and ear health among First Nation people will make a significant contribution to Closing the Gap.

 The World Report on Hearing will deliver a cohesive narrative on hearing loss and ear and hearing care that is based on the best available evidence; outline the shift in the epidemiological distribution of hearing loss globally; highlight best practices for ear and hearing care; and provide governments with guidance on recommended interventions.
 The report will work towards establishing links between addressing hearing loss and achieving many of the UN Sustainable Development Goals.

 The World Report on Hearing communications strategy has 4 key messages to convey with the release of the Report.
 These messages are summed up with the theme “Hearing for Life” which stresses the importance of maintaining good hearing and communication across the life course:

 - At all life stages, good hearing health and communication connect us to each other, our communities, and the world

 - Preventative actions at all stages of life can reduce the prevalence of hearing loss

 - Interventions can reduce the impact and improve quality of life in those who have hearing loss

 - Investment in hearing health care and reduction of communication barriers is cost-effective at all stages of life for the individual, family, society, and governments